JoachimGoedhart/GPCR-KTR/README.md

 **Notes**:
-* Not all of the data is available in this repository, since the files are too large.
+* Not all of the source data is available in this repository, since the files are too large.
 Upon publication, the data will be available at: [10.5281/zenodo.5836623](https://doi.org/10.5281/zenodo.5836623)

 Overview of the figures, which are the output of the R-scripts: